noelie-b/Enter-the-Dungeon/README.md

 # Enter the dungeon

-This program is a school project.
+This project was realized during my second year of master degree in natural language processing.
 It is a textual game, made with python, xml, html and css.

+Will you find your way out ?

 ## Run